vsivsi/meteor-job/README.md

 #### `Job.getJob(root, id, [options], [callback])`

-Creates a job object by id from the server job Collection, returns `null` if no such job exists.
+Creates a job object by id from the server job Collection, returns `undefined` if no such job exists.

 `options`:
 * `getLog` -- If `true`, get the current log of the job.
 Default is `false` to save bandwidth since logs can be large.

-`callback(error, result)` -- Optional only on Meteor Server with Fibers. `result` is a job object or `null`
+`callback(error, result)` -- Optional only on Meteor Server with Fibers. `result` is a job object or `undefined`

 ```js
 if (Meteor.isServer) {